RML 2.5-inch mountain gun: History

-It was intended as a more powerful successor to the RML 7-pounder Mountain Gun.
+It was intended as a more powerful successor to the RML 7-pounder mountain gun.
 Some writers refer to the 2.5-inch gun as a "7-pounder" because it also fired a shell of approximately 7 pounds, but its official nomenclature was 2.5-inch RML.

 In 1877 Colonel Frederick Le Mesurier of the Royal Artillery proposed a gun in 2 parts which would be screwed together.
 The Elswick Ordnance Company made 12 Mk I guns based on his design and they were trialled in Afghanistan in 1879.
 Trials were successful and Mk II with some internal differences made by the Royal Gun Factory entered service.

 The gun was a rifled muzzle-loader.
 Gun and carriage were designed to be broken down into 4 parts (barrel, breech, 2 wheels) so they could be transported by pack animals (2 mules each: each mule with a left load and a right load, which must balance) or men.
 The barrel and breech were screwed together for action, hence the name "screw gun".

 Second Boer War

 The gun was used in the Second Boer War (1899–1902) on its standard mountain gun carriage, and also with the Natal Field Battery at Elandslaagte and Diamond Fields Artillery at Kimberley on field carriages which had larger wheels and gave greater mobility.

 A major defect in the war was that the gun's cartridges still used gunpowder as a propellant, although smokeless cordite had been introduced in 1892.
-The gunpowder generated a white cloud on firing, and as the gun could only be aimed using direct line of sight, this made the gunners easy targets for Boer marksmen as the gun lacked a shield.
+The gunpowder generated a white cloud on firing, and as the gun could only be aimed using a direct line of sight, this made the gunners easy targets for Boer marksmen as the gun lacked a shield.

-It proved to be ineffectual and outclassed by Boer ordnance and was replaced by the BL 10-pounder Mountain Gun from 1901.
+It proved to be ineffectual and outclassed by Boer ordnance and was replaced by the BL 10-pounder mountain gun from 1901.